doctea/drum2musocv/README.md

 Includes a template for FL Studio to make controlling the general and envelope settings easy.

 # TODO

+Not convinced the envelopes are entirely working as intended so need to check & fix this

 Make CC config options to able to enable/disable so the CV outputs can be used as CC, envelopes or LFOs per-project